readium/architecture/proposals/005-streamer-api.md

             fetcher = TransformingFetcher(fetcher, minifyHTML)
         }

-        // Wraps the default PositionsService to cache its result in a
+        // Decorates the default PositionsService to cache its result in a
         // persistent storage, to improve performances.
-        services.wrap(PositionsService::class) { oldFactory ->
+        services.decorate(PositionsService::class) { oldFactory ->
             CachedPositionsService.createFactory(oldFactory)
         }

-        // Sets a custom SearchService implementation for EPUB. is (format == Format.EPUB) {
+        // Sets a custom SearchService implementation for PDF. is (format == Format.PDF) {
-            services.searchServiceFactory = EPUBSearchService.create
+            services.searchServiceFactory = PDFSearchService.create
         }
     }
 )